smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 * **Neighborhoods of interest** (18): The following NSAs are considered neighbhorhoods of interest:
   * **Target neighborhoods** (15): "Berea", "Broadway East", "Oliver", "Middle East", "Biddle Street","Milton-Montford", "Madison-Eastend", "CARE", "McElderry Park", "Ellwood Park/Monument", "Patterson Place", "Patterson Park Neighborhood", "Baltimore Highlands", "Highlandtown", "Upper Fells Point"
   * **Counterpoint neighborhoods** (3 nearby NSAs that are richer than the target NSAs): "Butcher's Hill", "Canton", "Washington Hill"
+* Citywide calculations are controled for neighborhoods with at least 50 trees, for a total of 252 neighborhoods out of the total 277.

 ## Summary

-_Citywide counts are controled for NSAs with 50 or fewer trees._

 Our target neighborhoods range in rank from 22nd to 162nd for number of trees, and most are in the top 100 for health of trees (Patterson Park, Oliver, CARE, and Broadway East are the only four NSAs ranking at > 100).